Payment Banks in India were introduced as part of the financial inclusion strategy by the Reserve Bank of India (RBI) in 2015–16.

 The following are some of the key updates to payment banks' policies and regulations:

 Payment Banks may not provide as many services as regular or small finance banks, but they serve a critical role in India’s digital and inclusive banking ecosystem.
-By 2026, India Post Payment Bank, Airtel Payment Bank, and Paytm Payment Bank are clear leaders, thanks to their strong networks and digital focus.
+We have given the payment bank list as of 2026.
+India Post Payment Bank, Airtel Payment Bank, and Paytm Payment Bank are clear leaders, thanks to their strong networks and digital focus.

-For customers who want convenient, digital-first, and low-friction banking, Payment Banks are a reliable option.
+For customers who want convenient, digital-first, and low-friction banking, you can choose from the list of payment banks in India.
 They are not designed for loans or credit, but for safe deposits, quick payments, and financial inclusion - they remain indispensable as they are easily accessible.

 You can close your Airtel Payment Bank account by calling their customer care at 400 (from Airtel) or 8800688006 (from other numbers) or by writing to wecare@airtelbank.com.
 You’ll need to clear pending dues and withdraw remaining funds before closure.